TanujW/nd025-project_2/README.md

 # Disaster Response Pipeline Project

+A data science project, part of rhe Udacity Data Science Nanodegree program, that focuses on building a machine learning model to classify disaster messages.
+The project consists of two main components: an ETL (Extract, Transform, Load) pipeline and an ML (Machine Learning) pipeline.

+The ETL pipeline is responsible for cleaning and preprocessing the data, which includes merging and splitting the message and category data, removing duplicates, and storing the cleaned data in a SQLite database.

+The ML pipeline involves training a multi-output classifier using natural language processing techniques.
+The pipeline includes feature extraction using TF-IDF (Term Frequency-Inverse Document Frequency) and other custom features, such as counting nouns, verbs, and named entities.
+The classifier used is XGBoost, which is tuned using GridSearchCV.

+The trained model is then saved as a pickle file for future use.
+The project also includes a web application where users can input disaster messages and get classification results in various categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.